adamjtaylor/miniature/README.md

 - Load highest (or specified) level of image pyramid
 - Background removal by Otsu's threshold (optional)
+- Remove small objects (Not currently implemented in R version)
 - Reduce each pixel from n-D to 3-D by UMAP with correlation distance
 - Colour pixels by conversion of position in low-D space to LAB colour